zonetecde/QuranCaption-2/README.md

 ### Note for Developers:

-After cloning the repository, ensure that you add the `ffprobe`, `ffmpeg`, and `yt-dlp` files, and compile the `video_creator.py` script into the `src-tauri/binaries` folder so the app can run properly.
+After cloning the repository, ensure that you add the `ffprobe`, `ffmpeg`, and `yt-dlp` files, and compile the `video_creator.py` script so the app can run properly.

 ###### 🔧 How to do that?